 As the year progresses, students consider the following reading strategies:

 Second graders practice their writing on both assigned and student-chosen topics.
 Students explore different types of writing including personal narratives, nonfiction, poetry, and persuasive writing.
 They are encouraged to see writing as a work in progress as they share their writing, get input from other students, and learn to revise their work.
 Sharing their writing helps children internalize questions and anticipate what their readers need to know.
-Through feedback and revision, students learn to make judgments about what to include or leave out of their compositions.
+Through feedback and revision, students learn to make judgments about what to include and/or leave out of their compositions.